 We've rounded up 10 Tim McGraw songs that show the full arc of the country singer's incredible career thus far.
-22 years into his musical career, Tim McGraw is a country megastar with 13 albums to his name, 11 of which debuted at No. 1 on the Billboard chart.
+Over 20 years into his musical career, McGraw is a country megastar with 16 albums to his name (if we count his duet album with Faith Hill, The Rest of Our Life).
 He has also been the recipient of over 40 industry and fan-voted awards through the years.

-In addition to his impressive musical success, McGraw has also crossed into television and movies with ease, making everyone wonder if there is anything that this man can't do.
+In addition to his impressive musical success, the Louisiana native has also crossed into television and movies with ease (he's currently starring in the Yellowstone prequel 1883), making us wonder if there is anything that this man can't do.

-A lot can change in 22 years, and luckily for us there is a musical journey map for McGraw's ever-changing sound.
+A lot can change in over 20 years, and luckily for us, there is a musical journey map for McGraw's ever-changing sound.
 We've pulled 10 Tim McGraw songs that showcase his musical path so far, which is likely only the first half of his career if he continues to evolve his sound with the changes in country music.

 A simple song with a man describing how much he likes a girl, "I Like It, I Love It" has one of the catchiest choruses in country music history.
 The song is fun, upbeat and smart, and with its success, there was no denying that McGraw was a country superstar in the making.

 Teaming up with his incredibly talented wife, southern girl Faith Hill, "It's Your Love" showcased a sweet, vulnerable side of McGraw.
 When they sing together, they have a way of making you feel like you are part of a private moment between the two, and this duet positioned Tim and Faith as country music's newest royal couple.
 The song earned the duo ACM awards for Single of the Year, Song of the Year, Video of the Year and Vocal Event of the Year, as well as a CMA for Vocal Event of the Year.

 7. "My Next Thirty Years," 1999 -- A Place in the Sun